asaenz1410/Railway_Interview/README.md

    String logFilePath = "logs.txt";

 Please note that this solution assumes you have the necessary permissions to execute the Railway CLI command and write to the specified log file.
 Make sure you have the required access rights for a successful execution.

+Take a look at the Railway CLI for reference to all use cases that may be implemented with this case and any in the future: https://docs.railway.app/develop/cli